CollectionBuilder/cb-docs/docs/software/git.md

 ## GitHub Account

-GitHub is the most popular platform for developing and sharing code, hosting projects from giant enterprise software, to OER learning, to personal portfolios.
+GitHub is the most popular platform for developing and sharing code online, hosting projects from giant enterprise software, to OER learning, to personal portfolios.
 It is great to become familiar with the platform so that you can take part in this community and its resources.

 Code for your CollectionBuilder project will be stored on GitHub in a Git "repository".